-- (c) date of issue and place of departure. - Report the FAO statistical area/subarea/division where the Dissostichus spp. was taken and indicate whether the Dissostichus spp. was taken on the high seas or within an EEZ. - If the bill of lading number is not indicated on the export/re-export document at the time of issuance, it shall be provided to the Secretariat within five working days of receipt by the exporting/re-exporting State.
+- (c) expected date of export and place of departure. - 1 Report the FAO statistical area/subarea/division where the Dissostichus spp. was taken and indicate whether the Dissostichus spp. was taken on the high seas or within an EEZ. - 2 If the bill of lading number is not indicated on the export/re-export document at the time of issuance, it shall be provided to the Secretariat within five working days of receipt by the exporting/re-exporting State.